Prep: 30 minutes, plus 4-6 hours (refrigeration)

 Base

-1. For best results use a KitchenAid® Artisan Diamond Blender
+1. For best results use a KitchenAid® K400 Blender

-2. Grease and line the sides and base of a 23cm KitchenAid® springform pan
+2. Grease and line the sides and base of a 23cm springform pan

-3. Place the biscuits, butter and lemon into blender jug.
-Select the symbol for chop.
-Blend for 5 seconds or until biscuits are finely chopped
+3. Place the biscuits, butter and lemon into blender jug and blend for 5 seconds until biscuits are finely chopped

 4. Remove crumbs and press into the pan, chill while preparing filling